codepath/android_guides/Using-Android-Async-Http-Client.md

 }
 ```

-If you have previous Apache HTTP header import headers declared, you may need to change these import statements:
+If you are upgrading from previous versions, you need to change these import statements for the `Header` class from:

 ```java
 import org.apache.http.Header;
 ```

-Replace with this line:
+Replaced with this line:

 ```java
 import cz.msebera.android.httpclient.Header;
 ```

-If you have other import statements that start with `org.apache.http`, you also need to change them to `cz.msebera.android.httpclient`.
+If you have any other import statements that start with `org.apache.http`, you also need to change them to `cz.msebera.android.httpclient`.

 Mac users can use the following shortcut:
 ```bash